pgeu/pgeu-system/docs/confreg/integrations.md

 The twitter integration supports:

+* Manually posting to conference twitter
 * Posting conference news
 * Posting confirmed sponsorship benefits
+* Creating campaigns
 * Sending reminders to speaker just before their presentation

+### Manually posting to conference twitter

+To manually post to twitter, just add an entry to the *Twitter post queue*.
+This button becomes available from the main dashboard of a conference once the integration has been configured.

+Only posts which are flagged as *approved* will be posted.
+All other posts are queued until they are approved.

 ### Posting conference news